-- The Associate Dean is a key contributor to the establishment and accomplishment of Frontier Nursing University (FNU) academic goals. - The Associate Dean provides direction to the faculty to achieve the goals of FNU - Provides leadership of the curriculum and oversees curriculum oversees the development of the curriculum to ensure a quality that meets all the standards of the specialty certification bodies, accreditation bodies, and all regulatory bodies. - Is knowledgeable concerning distance education practices and techniques and assists faculty and staff in remaining current concerning distance education practices and techniques. - Takes responsibility as needed for applications and reports related to accreditation.
+- The Associate Dean is a key contributor to the establishment and accomplishment of Frontier Nursing University (FNU) academic goals. - The Associate Dean provides direction to the faculty to achieve the goals of FNU - Provides leadership of the curriculum oversees the development of the curriculum to ensure a quality that meets all the standards of the specialty certification bodies, accreditation bodies, and all regulatory hodies - Is knowledgeable concerning distance education practices and techniques and assists faculty and staff in remaining current concerning distance education practices and techniques. - Takes responsibility as needed for applications and reports related to accreditation.